Sorel Joan of Arctic

-One positive design feature with the Joan of Arctic, however, is its nearly 12-inch-tall build.
+One positive design feature with the Joan of Arctic, however, is its generous 12-inch-tall build.
 It goes without saying that all else being equal, a taller boot will be a warmer boot.
 We definitely appreciated the mid-calf coverage of the Sorel, which offered noticeably more insulation up the leg than a shorter boot like the UGG Adirondack III.

 In terms of waterproofing, the Sorel Joan of Arctic is a mixed bag.
 On one hand, its height and design combine for a boot that offers a large amount of coverage.
 The leather and suede upper is fully waterproof and features taped seams, and the rubber outsole and shell deftly keep out moisture.
 Furthermore, the tongue is gusseted right up to the top of the lacing, meaning that there is no means for water to enter the boot unless it comes in through the top.
 Add all of these factors together, and the Joan of Arctic provides a great deal of assurance that your feet will stay dry, even when wading through deep puddles and wet snow.